iBenji/Email-Domain-Sorter-Counter/README.md

 # Email Counter / Database Cleaner

 # Instructions
-mails.txt should looks like this: example@gmail.com
-example@yahoo.com
-example@outlook.com
-example@mail.com

-words_to_check.txt (or as domains filter and database you can imagine it) should looks like this:
+mails.txt should should be written in column each in one line words_to_check.txt (or as domains filter and database you can imagine it) should be written in column each in one line (I left an example of both files on git)
-@mail.com
-@outlook.com
-@yahoo.com
-@gmail.com

 To start working with it, just open sorter.exe and do your work there If you'll get there some notify messages while working with it then follow along.